sergiocampama/Launchpad/README.md

 ### MSPGCC 'Uniarch'

 Uniarch was an initiative to unify all the work left behind by mspgcc3 and mspgcc4, while also separating the boundaries between the compiler and TI header files.
+This 'branch' of mspgcc is the most advanced one, having over 300 supported MSP430 devices.

 This instructions are based on the comments inside the patch files of mspgcc.